The 4 Non Blondes’ 1992 Hit ‘What’s Up?’ Has Since Become a Queer Anthem

-In 1992, the American rock group 4 Non Blondes released “What’s Up?” a song which has since become a queer anthem, popping up unexpectedly in an LGBTQ film, TV series and a viral video.
-Most recently, the song showed up in a fun scene from The Miseducation of Cameron Post, the recent dramatic film about teens in an ex-gay conversion therapy program.
-So let’s take a quick look at how “What’s Up?” went from being a ‘90s rock hit to a queer anthem.
+In 1992, the American rock group 4 Non Blondes released “What’s Up?,” a song that has since become a sort of queer anthem.
+Since its release 30 years ago, the track has popped up unexpectedly in LGBTQ films, TV series and a viral video or two.
+But let’s take a quick look at how “What’s Up?” went from ‘90s rock hit to anthem for LGBTQ everywhere.

 1992 – “What’s Up?”
 Debuts as a Rock Hit from an All-Lesbian Band

-Naturally, the song was already kind of queer from its initial creation abecause 4 Non Blondes was an all-lesbian band.
+Naturally, the song was already kind of queer from its initial creation because 4 Non Blondes was an all-lesbian band.
 Frontwoman Linda Perry, bassist Christa Hillhouse, guitarist Shaunna Hall and drummer Wanda Day all identified as lesbians when the song came out.
-In fact, Day and Hall were previously members of a band called The Lesbian Snake Charmers before joining 4 Non Blondes.
+Day and Hall had previously been members of a band called The Lesbian Snake Charmers before joining 4 Non Blondes.

-The song appeared on their first album Bigger, Better, Faster, More!
+The song appeared on 4 Non Blondes’ first album Bigger, Better, Faster, More!
 And even though most people refer to the song as “What’s Going On?,” the band deliberately titled it “What’s Up?” to avoid being confused with Marvin Gaye’s 1971 song “What’s Going On.”

-The song itself is about trying to feel okay in an oppressive society.
-The lyrics go:
+The song itself is about trying to feel OK in an oppressive society.
+Here’s a sample of the lyrics:

 Here’s the original music video for 4 Non Blondes’ “What’s Up?”:

-2005 – Prince Adam of He-Man goes viral with a campy electro-pop cover
+2005 – He-Man goes viral with a campy electro-pop cover

 Nearly 10 years later, “What’s Up?” became popular in gay and geek circles when two animators at Slackcircus Studios synced up animation from the ‘80s-era He-Man cartoons with a campy electro-dance cover of “What’s Up?”

-The music video features the muscular superhero dancing on a ballroom floor, trading flirty texts with his buddy and singing in an exaggerated falsetto while rainbow sparkles fly rapidly in the background.
+The music video features muscular superhero Prince Adam dancing on a ballroom floor, trading flirty texts with his buddy and singing in an exaggerated falsetto while rainbow sparkles fly rapidly in the background.

 The video’s brief intro also has He-Man introducing himself and his “kitty, Mr. Cringer-Pants, the most cutest kitty in the universe” before mentioning his own “fabulous secret powers.”
 At that point, he bursts into a slow, melancholy rendition of the song’s opening before the beat drops.